Muhammad Ibrahim Siddiqui

 Muhammad Ibrahim Khushtar Razvi Siddiqui (8 March 1930 – 9 June 2002) was an Indian sufi saint and Islamic scholar belonging to the Barelvi movement of Sunni Islam.
 He was particularly influential in Mauritius, where he founded the Sunni Razvi Society.

 Early life

 Siddiqui was born in 24 Parganas, West Bengal.

 Education, career and Sufi permissions

 Siddiqui memorized the Quran by the age of 13 and graduated in Fazil-e-Darsi Nizami in 1956.
-He undertook his first Hajj with his teacher and guide, Sardar Ahmad.
+He undertook his first Hajj with his teacher and guide, Muhaddith e Azam Pakistan Sardar Ahmad Chishti.
 He received successorship and teaching licences in 1957 from Shah Muhammad Ibrahim Raza Khan Jilani Mian in 1376 (1957) and was appointed as faculty at the Darul Uloom Rehmania and Jama Masjid Gukarkhan, as principal and Khateeb (lecturer).

 He also received teaching licenses from Sufi master Ejaaz Wali Khan Razvi from Mustafa Raza Khan Qadiri Razvi Nuri, Ziauddeen Qadiri Razvi and from Sufi master Taqaddus Ali Khan (son-in-law of Hujjatul Islam).